hollisma/hollisis.me/content/blog/my-csf-leak-journey.md

 On the day of the blood patch, we were late because I was practicing getting into and out of the car without bending my back.
 My dad had folded down the rear seats and placed my college mattress topper on top for a makeshift bed that was surprisingly comfortable.

 The hour drive to the hospital felt impossibly long.
 I was in an anxious zen state, thinking of all the things that could go wrong and what we needed to ask about before the patch, but also feeling a calmness and acceptance that this surgery was likely the conclusion to my story.
 An ending was finally in sight.
-There was sunlight streamed through the rear windows, and classical music flowed from the radio.
+Sunlight streamed through the rear windows, and classical music flowed from the radio.
 I was ready.

 At the hospital, we went through three check-ins before being called into room 32, where a flurry of nurses took measurements and poked me with IVs.
 I had a midline in my upper right arm between my bicep and tricep for the blood draw, and then a regular IV on the back of my left hand.